WorldHealthOrganization/WHO-ITB/SOP.md

 4. **Receive Conformance Report**
    - If all SHALL requirements pass → Full conformance
-   - If ≥90% pass → Substantial conformance
-   - If ≥70% pass → Partial conformance
+   - If some pass → Partial conformance

 ---